‘Sports Illustrated’ Swimsuit Model Haley Kalil Strips Down To Lace Lingerie In Latest Instagram Snap

 “You’re flawless,” one Instagram user wrote underneath the photo, while another user added, “Omg abs goals.”

-As Sports Illustrated Swimsuit announced earlier this year in March, Kalil was selected alongside Camille Kostek as the winner of the first-ever #SISwimSearch.
+As Sports Illustrated “Swimsuit” announced earlier this year in March, Kalil was selected alongside Camille Kostek as the winner of the first-ever #SISwimSearch.
 The contest ran for a year and saw more than 5,000 models apply, according to the report.
-Kalil and Kostek were the two winner after several rounds that slowly eliminated thousands of other participants.
-Both models will return as rookies for SI Swimsuit 2019.
+Kalil and Kostek were the two winners after several rounds that slowly eliminated thousands of other participants.
+Both models will return as rookies for SI “Swimsuit” 2019.

 Aside from being the winner of Miss Minnesota 2014, Kalil can also be found on the sidelines of the Bank of America Stadium where she cheers on her husband, whom she married in 2015.
 Despite her accomplishments as beauty pageant and cheerleader, her Sports Illustrated gig represents Kalil’s first modeling job.